• Welcome to Raising Teens Today!

 50. Give her a back rub.

-52. Be her sounding board when she needs to vent about friends, school, boys or life.
+52. Be her sounding board when she needs to vent about friends, school, romantic relationships, or life.

 53. Give her space when she needs it.

-54. Remind her that’s she’s loveable, kind, beautiful (inside and out) and smart.
+54. Remind her that she’s lovable, kind, beautiful (inside and out), and smart.

 What’s your favorite way to bond with your teenage daughter?
 Share your ideas in our comments section below!